sfkleach/loop-lang/README.md

 ## How to use the interpreter

 The LOOP interpreter is made available as a single file: `looplang.pyz`.
-This is a bunch of Python code stuff into [a zip archive that the Python interpreter understands](https://docs.python.org/3/library/zipapp.html).
+This is a bunch of Python code stuffed into [a zip archive that the Python interpreter understands](https://docs.python.org/3/library/zipapp.html).
+If you want to check the code you can unzip the archive.

 ```
 % python3 looplang.pyz --help